tulios/kafkajs/README.md

 #### <a name="consuming-messages-pause-resume"></a> Pause & Resume

 In order to pause and resume consuming from one or more topics, the `Consumer` provides the methods `pause` and `resume`.
+Note that pausing a topic means that it won't be fetched in the next cycle.
+You may still receive messages for the topic within the current batch.

 ```javascript
 await consumer.connect()